 The funeral or memorial service

 The funeral, viewing or memorial service are an important way for friends and family, including children, to express grief, remember their loved one, and say goodbye.
 It is vital that the child is made to feel a part of this process.
 Look for ways that they can be involved in the service, perhaps by choosing a song or a reading, drawing a picture or writing about their memories of the person.
+Supporting children in this way can help the grieving process, particularly if this is the first time the child has attended a funeral.

 The importance of memories